camillasancricca/diana-repo/README.md

 The kb folders listed above contains:

-- kb: the kb content
+- kb: the kb content including datasets, data profiles, and the results of the kb enrichment process
 - notebooks/scripts: the code for traning and testing the kb predictor
 - notebooks: for visualizing and analyzing the main results on the computed performance and evaluation metrics of the predictors
 - results: the experiments results (performance and evaluation metrics after training the models)